Find Affordable College Courses

 Master’s Degrees in Health Services Administration

 A master's degree in health services administration is offered at 67 colleges in the United States.
-This degree is more popular with female students, and about 38% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 6.0% of health services administration graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 45% were students from underrepresented racial-ethnic groups.
+Also, 8.1% of health services administration graduates were international students.

 Education Levels of Health Services Administration Majors

-During the 2020-2021 academic year, 1,359 students earned their master's degree in health services administration.
+During the most recent year for which data is available, 1,279 people earned their master's degree in health services administration.
 This earns it the #21 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in health services administration at each degree level.